forem/admin-docs/docs/_forem-basics/user-settings/organization-settings.md

 ## New Organization Settings

-In order to Join an existing organization they are not a member of, or to create a new organization, users need to select **New Organization** from the drop down menu that appears in place of their username at the top of the page.
+In order to join an existing organization they are not a member of, or to create a new organization, users need to select **New Organization** from the drop down menu that appears in place of their username at the top of the page.

 ![If a user doesn't have any existing organizations, they don't see a menu at the top of their screen](https://raw.githubusercontent.com/forem/admin-docs/main/static/img/userOrgNew.png)